Ezriel Carlebach: Journalism career

 In 1935 Carlebach was appointed chief editor of daily Yidishe Post (יידישע פאָסט) in London.
 But he continued to cover travelling the rest of Europe, except of Germany.
 In Selbstwehr (Prague) Carlebach published a regular column Tagebuch der Woche (diary of the week).
-In April 1935 Carlebach called attention to Kurt Schuschnigg's anti-Semitic policy in Austria in an interview with the Federal Chancellor.
+In April 1935 Carlebach called attention to Kurt Schuschnigg's antisemitic policy in Austria in an interview with the Federal Chancellor.
 He adopted an increasingly sharper tone in relation to non-Zionists, whose intentions to stay in Europe, he regarded negligent in view of the development.
-From 1936 on British policy on Palestine (Peel Commission) stood at the centre of Carlebach's editing.
+From 1936 on British policy on Mandatory Palestine (Peel Commission) stood at the centre of Carlebach's editing.

-In 1937 Carlebach immigrated to Palestine under an appointment as foreign correspondent of Yidishe Post.
+In 1937 Carlebach immigrated to Mandatory Palestine under an appointment as foreign correspondent of Yidishe Post.
 In the same year he became a journalist at the newspaper Yedioth Ahronoth, afterwards becoming its editor.
 In early 1939 Carlebach travelled again to Warsaw, meeting with friends there – not knowingly to see many of them for the last time.

 In 1948, while chief editor of Yedioth Ahronoth, a disagreement broke out between Carlebach and Yehuda Mozes, owner of the paper.
-Carlebach and several senior journalists left Yedioth Ahronoth and founded a new newspaper, Yedioth Ma'ariv, which first appeared on February 15, 1948, with Carlebach as its chief editor.
-After several months, the paper's name was changed to Ma'ariv, to avoid confusion between it and Yedioth Ahronoth.
+Carlebach and several senior journalists left Yedioth Ahronoth and founded a new newspaper, Yedioth Maariv, which first appeared on February 15, 1948, with Carlebach as its chief editor.
+After several months, the paper's name was changed to Maariv, to avoid confusion between it and Yedioth Ahronoth.

-Ezriel Carlebach edited the Ma'ariv newspaper from its founding until his death in 1956.
+Ezriel Carlebach edited the Maariv newspaper from its founding until his death in 1956.
 While he was editor, Ma'ariv became the most widely read newspaper in the country.
 He is regarded as one of the great journalists of his period.